MongoDB vs DynamoDB for Solo Developers

 Vendor lock-in.
 MongoDB is open source.
 You can run it on any cloud, self-host it, or use Atlas.
 DynamoDB is AWS-only.
 Building on DynamoDB means committing to AWS for your data layer.
 Migrating away requires rewriting your entire data access code.
 For a solo developer, MongoDB's portability is a significant advantage.

 Pricing models.
-MongoDB Atlas free tier is limited but functional (512 MB).
-DynamoDB's free tier is more generous (25 GB, 200M requests).
-Beyond free tiers, MongoDB Atlas starts at $57/month for dedicated instances.
-DynamoDB uses pay-per-request or provisioned capacity pricing, which can be cheaper for low-traffic apps but expensive for high-throughput workloads.
-DynamoDB pricing is notoriously hard to predict.
+MongoDB Atlas free tier is limited but functional (512 MB on M0).
+DynamoDB's free tier is more generous on paper (25 GB plus 25 WCU and 25 RCU).
+Beyond free tiers, MongoDB Atlas offers a Flex tier at $0.011 per hour (capped at $30/month for 5 GB) before dedicated M10 clusters start at $56.94/month.
+DynamoDB on-demand bills per request at $0.625 per million writes and $0.125 per million reads plus $0.25 per GB-month of storage in US East, which can be cheaper for low-traffic apps but expensive for high-throughput workloads.
+DynamoDB pricing is notoriously hard to predict, and Global Secondary Indexes silently multiply both your write and storage costs.

 Operational overhead.
 DynamoDB wins here.
 It is truly zero-ops.
 No capacity planning for the infrastructure, no server management, no version upgrades.
 MongoDB Atlas is managed but still requires you to choose cluster sizes, handle scaling decisions, and manage connection limits.
 For a solo developer who wants to never think about database operations, DynamoDB's managed nature is appealing.